amruthawme/report_website/README.md

 Instructions to run:

-1. Get the access to the server (COLO-lblmaster)
+1. Get the access to the server (COLO-lblmaster) and SQL Express

 2. Open command prompt